Skip to main content

 So you’ve been getting urinary tract infections while practicing sterile use catheterization.
 What now?
 You’ll need proof in the form of documentation in doctor’s notes.

 When you get a urinary tract infection, be sure to visit your doctor’s office.
-There, you’ll need to give a urine specimen culture so your healthcare provider can determine and document if it is a UTI.
+You’ll need to give a urine specimen culture there so your healthcare provider can determine and document if it is a UTI.
 In addition, Medicare requires proof of any concurrent (corresponding) symptoms that go along with your UTI.
 Let’s go over the urine culture and concurrent symptoms.

 Urine Cultures for a UTI